gitlabhq/gitlab-ci/doc/installation.md

 Visit YOUR_SERVER for your first GitLab CI login.
-The setup has created an admin account for you.
-You can use it to log in:

-    admin@local.host
-    5iveL!fe

-**Important Note:**
-Please go over to your profile page and immediately change the password, so nobody can access your GitLab CI by using this login information later on.
+You should use your GitLab credentials in orider to login

 **Enjoy!**